 Other enrollment periods include:

-- Medigap enrollment.
+- Medigap initial enrollment.
 You can enroll in a Medigap plan for up to 6 months after you turn 65.

 Medicare Advantage plans vary in structure and design.
 Some may be Health Maintenance Organization (HMO) plans that require you to choose a primary care physician, who then refers you to other doctors as needed.
 Others plans may be Preferred Provider Organization (PPO) plans that allow you to see in-network specialists without getting a referral.